carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 > ## Discussion
 >
-> Does amplicon metagenomics needs an assembly step in its analysis workflow?
+> Does Metabarcoding needs an assembly step in its analysis workflow?
 {: .discussion}

 {% include links.md %}